disposab1e/sealed-secrets-operator-helm/docs/source/ocp/ocp4.rst

 Sealed Secrets Controller installation
 --------------------------------------

-The uninstallation process will remove the Sealed Secrets installation (CR) but NOT the CRD's.
+The uninstallation process will remove the Sealed Secrets installation (CRD) but NOT the CRs.
 You have to remove them manually:

 .. code-block:: bash